benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 layout: single
 title:  "How to Get Pinned"
 author: "Benjamin D. Killeen"
-date:
+date: 2020-12-26
 permalink: /posts/2020/12/how-to-get-pinned/
 tags:
   - Missouri
 ---

-Nine months out of the year, most people called it the multipurpose room.
-In the basement, off the hall from the cafeteria, in the same corridor as the weight room and the lockers, the room had the proportions of a dance studio or a wine cellar.
-It was neither.
-In fact, it felt vaguely purposeless for those nine months.
-Collapsible batting cages hinted at one function, tucked against the near wall.
-Their rolled-up green offered a convenient bench for changing in and out of tennis shoes, as long as you could keep your balance.
-On the ceiling, an insulating foam covered gray steel beams, peppered with tiny black dots which once served as the only entertainment during those mandatory screenings of "Your Body," that the Health teacher had to show, using a TV cart as wide as the doorway and well-equipped with both video-casette and DVD players, minus one remote.
-I remember trying to count the speckles out of boredom.
+Eight months out of the year, most people called it the multipurpose room.
+It had the proportions of a dance studio or a chemistry lab -- although it was neither -- and inhabited the same basement hallway as the weight room and the lockers, containing neither weights nor changing areas.
+Two collapsible pitching cages hinted at one function, tucked against the near side wall, but for the most part their rolled-up turf served as a convenient bench for changing out of tennis shoes, not in use.
+Above these, gray steel beams supported the corrugated ceiling, covered in an insulating foam.
+The foam was peppered with tiny black dots, which once served as the only entertainment during a mandatory screening of "Your Body," that the Health teacher showed, using a TV cart as wide as the doorway, well-equipped with both video-casette and DVD players, minus one remote.
+We sat on the floor, since the makeshift classroom had little in the way of seating.
+It was not, after all, really a classroom.

-The left and back walls of the multipurpose room reminded everyone of its most inherent role.
-Health had other classrooms and the batting cages could conceivably be moved elsewhere, but the orange crash padding, bolted to the concrete of the left and back wall and seemingly out of place between between cheap, blue-white floor tiles and low-hanging fluorescent lights between the foam-covered beams, was permanent.
-In later years, the room would take on other, equally permanent signifiers of its primary purpose: a painted-orange "champions corner" where every practice ended with a self-directed set of fifty push-ups; a peg board and seven pull-up bars bolted just above the padding, at different heights; and in the middle of these instruments of physical conditioning a hand-painted mural of the wrestling team's logo emblazoned with our unofficial name, "Currahee Wrestling."
+Even during those eight months, however, the walls of the multipurpose room reminded visitors exactly what that place became, for four long months, and really always was.
+Health had other classrooms; the pitching cages could conceivably be moved upstairs; but the orange crash padding, bolted into concrete and seemingly out of place between between cheap, blue-white floor tiles and pale fluorescent lights, was permanent.
+It really belonged.
+In later years, the room would take on other fixed signifiers of the same function: a painted-orange "champions corner" in the back left, a peg board and seven pull-up bars along one wall, and in the middle of these instruments a hand-painted mural of the team's logo emblazoned with our unofficial name, "Currahee Wrestling."

-The logo didn't say, "Statesmen," which was our official school mascot.
-No one complained.
-The Statesman was an abstract mascot whose signature top hat and twirling baton wouldn't have inspired fish to swim.
-We didn't identify with it.
-We didn't don "Statesmen Wrestling" hoodies like plates of armor against the appraising glances of the Such-and-Such High School Eagles, Wolves, and Wildcats that populate every corner of America in place of their apex namesakes.
-And we certainly didn't let loose that vague, unspirited monicker like a wild war cry when nothing else could capture the primal blend of cameraderie, pride, and dread which descended after weigh-ins.
-Instead, we grunted "Currahee" in the deepest voice that adolescent boys could muster, and everyone who heard us wondered what it meant.
+The logo didn't say "Statesmen" anywhere, although it maybe should have.
+The statesman was Webster's official mascot, a somewhat abstract figure for high school sports.
+The signature top hat and twirling baton which adorned football players' lettermen jackets had no obvious connection to the idea of a civil servant and, in any case, struck everyone as meaningless if they made any impression at all.
+Certainly, the statesman didn't inspire us.
+We didn't don "Statesmen Wrestling" hoodies like plates of armor against the appraising glances of the Such-and-Such High School Eagles, Wolves, and Wildcats that populate St. Louis County, and we certainly didn't let loose that vague, unspirited monicker like a wild war cry when nothing else could capture the primal blend of cameraderie, pride, and dread which descended after weigh-ins.
+Instead, we grunted "Currahee," and everyone who heard us wondered what it meant.

-To this day, I don't exactly know what inspired Coach to change the name, separating us somewhat from the other sports at Webster.
+To this day, I don't know exactly what inspired Coach to change the name, separating his wrestlers from the other sports at Webster.
 Perhaps he objected to the gendered nature of the term, which would have excluded our female members in spirit if not in practice.
 I do not know.
-Perhaps the vaguely nationalistic flavor of a "state's man" rubbed him the wrong way, possessing too large a meaning for young wrestlers to carry with them on the mat.
-Certainly, Coach James Lemay preferred what "Currahee" meant.
-He chose the word based on an episode of *Band of Brothers*, where the 101st Airborne runs three miles up, three miles down Currahee mountain.
+Perhaps the vaguely nationalistic flavor of a "state's man" rubbed him the wrong way, possessing too large a meaning and also too little for young wrestlers to carry with them on the mat.
+Coach James Lemay preferred the meaning of "Currahee."
+He chose the word based on an episode of *Band of Brothers*, where the 101st Airborne runs the Currahee mountain: three miles up, three miles down.
 Derived from a Cherokee word, "currahee" translates as "We stand alone together," a fitting motto for a division of paratroopers who dropped behind enemy lines with no support except each other.
-James Lemay wanted it to fit his wrestling team as well.
+James Lemay wanted it to fit his wrestling team as well, when they walked out on the mat.

-On the first day of practice, the multipurpose room became the wrestling room.
-In that yearly ritual, which took place sometimes after the regular football season but before the end of the post-season, we dragged out the mats from the storage closet at the back of the room and taped them down, to remain there for the duration of the season.
+On the first day of practice, the multipurpose room transformed into the wrestling room.
+The team would drag the mats out from the storage closet and tape them down, to remain there for the next four months.
 This was no simple matter.
-Each mat weighed more than seven freshmen and required extraordinary coordination of mostly new recruits to maneuver through the doorway.
-The upperclassmen, eager to get started, directed the younger boys and two or three young women, also new.
+Each mat weighed more than seven freshmen could carry and offered little in the way of handholds.
+It required extraordinary coordination of mostly new recruits to maneuver through the doorway, which the upperclassmen provided by directing the younger boys and two or three young women, also new, to grip the sides and tilt it back, slowly.
+Lift with the legs.
+Don't scrape on the door handle.

 Eventually, we finished the mats and got ready for practice.
 We shed our shoes and applied antibacterial foam to arm and leg and face and neck.
 For warmup, we jogged for ten minutes in a